nathonius/obsidian-jira-cloud/README.md

 # Obsidian Jira Cloud Plugin

 Connect your Jira issues to Obsidian.
-Search for issues and them to frontmatter or use them in templates without leaving Obsidian.
+Search for issues and add them to frontmatter or use them in templates without leaving Obsidian.
 See the [project roadmap](https://github.com/users/OfficerHalf/projects/5) for details on the future of the plugin.

 ## Documentation